landlab/landlab/docs/source/development/practices/develop_with_git.rst

 we hope will help you develop for Landlab in a more efficient, faster, more organised way.*

-If you’ve installed Landlab from the source code, you’ve already interacted with the git code management and version control systems, and with Github, which is built onto the basic git framework.
+If you've installed Landlab from the source code, you've already interacted with the git code management and version control systems, and with Github, which is built onto the basic git framework.
 However, this same framework offers you powerful ways to organise and track the change